RoboCup-RSVRL/RoboCup2019RVRL_Demo/README.md

     $ sudo apt-get install ros-kinetic-hector-pose-estimation ros-kinetic-hector-sensors-description ros-kinetic-controller-manager ros-kinetic-gmapping ros-kinetic-move-base ros-kinetic-hector-mapping ros-kinetic-gazebo8*

-##  Network Setup
+## SETUP THE NETWORK CONFIGURATION

-check the network folder and setup your computer based on the corresponding files.
+Check the network folder and setup your computer based on the corresponding files.

-## Server Setup
+## SETUP THE SERVER PROGRAM
 You have to do "catkin_make" 4 times for building WCS.
 WCS has a custom message type, the message type will be compling later than WCS source codes, even if their dependencies was defined.
 Thus, please do "catkin_make" 4 times, with ignoring errors about WCS package.